-As the impact of COVID-19 continues to affect the community and students in West Springfield continue to learn from home, levels of stress and anxiety among students and their families remain high.
-Along with anxiety, the Centers for Disease Control and Prevention (CDC) reports that increased stress caused by COVID-19 can lead to increases in alcohol and substance use, and cause disruption to treatment for persons in recovery from substance use disorder.
+As the impact of COVID-19 continues to affect the community and students in West Springfield have been learning from home, levels of stress and anxiety among students and their families remain high.
+Along with anxiety, increased stress caused by COVID-19 can lead to increases in alcohol and substance use, and cause disruption to treatment for persons in recovery from substance use disorder.

-CHD Vice President of Behavioral Health Katherine Cook explains that, for youth, being under this level of stress due to changes related to learning, coupled with their own enhanced anxiety and that of others in their home, can greatly impact a young person’s own ability to make healthy behavior choices.
+CHD Chief Program Officer Katherine Cook explains that, for youth, being under this level of stress due to changes related to learning, coupled with their own enhanced anxiety and that of others in their home, can greatly impact a young person’s own ability to make healthy behavior choices.
 This is especially true when young people experience or are exposed to substance use at home or in their community.

 “Young people today are experiencing unprecedented stress due to the uncertainties of this pandemic and exposure to substance misuse will certainly affect their mental health.
 This potentially traumatic experience may prevent them from learning and from developing positive skills,” Cook said.